mozilla/node-convict/packages/convict/README.md

 ### convict.sortGetters(newOrder)

-Sort getter depending of array order, priority uses ascending order.
+Sort getter depending on array order, priority uses ascending order.
 You have to sort getters before create configuration object instance (before `config = convict({})`) because global getters config is cloned to a local getters config.
 Also see:
 [`config.refreshGetters()`](#TEMP_LINK)